How to LLC My Business: The Ultimate Guide

 n LLC, or limited liability company, is a business structure that combines the features of a corporation and a partnership.
 LLCs are popular because they offer limited personal liability to their owners, or members, while still allowing for pass-through taxation.
 This means that the LLC itself does not pay taxes on its profits; instead, the members report their share of the LLC’s profits and losses on their personal tax returns.

-See also How to Start an LLC for Your Business
+See also How to Create a Website for My Business for Free

 To form an LLC in most states, you’ll need to file articles of organization with the state government and pay a filing fee.
 You’ll also need to create an operating agreement, which outlines the LLC’s rules and regulations.
 Once your LLC is formed, you’ll need to obtain a business license and register your LLC with the state government.